Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Addressing these underlying conditions is essential for lasting dry eye relief.

-Understanding these causes is the first step—next, let's look at how our clinic addresses them with advanced diagnostics and treatment.
+Understanding these causes is the first step—next, let’s look at how our clinic addresses them with advanced diagnostics and treatment, and how we develop a personalized treatment plan tailored to your specific underlying conditions for effective, ongoing dry eye management.

 Tear Film Structure and Dysfunction